-Regarding cell subtypes, VL2 vascular endothelial cells and immune I3 T cells were predominant in both TCGA cancer patients and GSE161529 (tumor_cell_subtype_proportions_patients, Tcga_GSE161529_cell_subtype_tumor_proportions_patients) (Fig. 3A, Fig 3C), although their median levels were lower compared to other cell subtypes such as Has, HSx, and BL cell subtypes (Tcga_GSE161529_cell_subtype_tumor_proportions_patients_violin) (Fig 3B).
+Regarding cell subtypes, VL2 vascular endothelial cells and immune I3 T cells were predominant in both TCGA cancer patients and GSE161529 (Fig. 3A, Fig 3C), although their median levels were lower compared to other cell subtypes such as Has, HSx, and BL cell subtypes (Fig 3B).